Molx32/molx32.github.io/_posts/2022-08-03-Update-management-07.md

 - <b>Log Analytics reader</b> role on Log Analytics workspace that collect update data;
 - <b>Automation contributor</b> on the Automation Account you use for patch management.

-If you run the script on Azure, you must assign these permissions using <b>system-assigned managed identities</b>, c.f.
+If you run the script on Azure, you should assign these permissions using <b>system-assigned managed identities</b>, c.f.
 [Microsoft documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal-managed-identity).

 #### Run the script
 Once you ran the script, it will deploy one deployment schedule per VM, as shown below.
 If you click on the deployment schedule, then go to <b>Include/exclude updates</b>, you will see the explicit list of all updates to be installed on the VM.
 When configuring a deployment schedule like this, Azure no longer use the ```yum install --security``` command, but it uses the ```yum install <package1> <package2> <packagen>``` command!